ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/articulation-points/lessons/004_discovery_and_low_values.md

 > [!NOTE]
 > In this lesson, we'll explore the two critical concepts that make our articulation points algorithm work: discovery time and low values.

+## Understanding Low Values: The "Shortcut Finder" Analogy

+Think of low values as a "shortcut finder" in a maze.
+Imagine you're exploring a maze (our graph) with numbered rooms (vertices):

+1. Each room has a unique number based on when you discover it (discovery time)
+2. As you explore, you keep a notepad for each room showing the earliest numbered room you can reach from there without backtracking through your entry point
+3. When you find a shortcut (back edge) to an earlier room, you update your notepad
+4. When returning from a dead end, you tell the previous room about any shortcuts you found

+The number on each room's notepad is its "low value" - it tells you the earliest room reachable from this part of the maze.

+A room is a critical junction (articulation point) if there's no shortcut from one of its exits that bypasses the room itself.

 ## Discovery Time: When We First Visit a Vertex 🕒

 **Discovery time** is simply a counter that increases each time we visit a new vertex during our DFS traversal.
 It tells us the order in which vertices are discovered.